OpenEvalProject/evals/manuscripts/elife-19671/v1/manuscript.md

 CQ (500 mg daily) was added as a second agent and she continued on vemurafenib.
 In contrast with her response to vemurafenib alone, and consistent with the other patients where combined therapy overcame acquired resistance to vemurafenib, within four weeks of the addition of CQ Patient #6 showed clinical improvement with improved swallowing and CN VII nerve palsy.
 This is a similar response to our previous brainstem BRAFV600E ganglioglioma patient who also showed a rapid clinical improvement with the addition of CQ therapy (Levy et al., 2014).
 This clinical improvement was maintained for two and a half months when, unfortunately, the patient developed further ventriculoperitoneal shunt failure requiring surgical intervention and her medications were discontinued to allow complete surgical healing.
 Within three weeks of stopping therapy, her swallowing difficulties recurred.
 An attempt was made to restart her medications, but complications from her swallowing difficulties resulted in an acute medical decline requiring intubation, and subsequently, she was unable to continue swallowing medications.
 An MRI at this time demonstrated an unchanged size of the brainstem mass (Figure 10E).
 Given the patient’s inability to continue oral vemurafenib therapy and her multiple medical complications, the family elected to pursue palliative therapy only.

-## Rechallenge with combination BRAF and autophagy inhibition effective in a patient with persistent BRAFi resistance
+### Rechallenge with combination BRAF and autophagy inhibition effective in a patient with persistent BRAFi resistance

 Both Patient #1 and Patient #6 required a treatment interruption to allow for healing from unrelated medical issues.
 In both patients this resulted in significant clinical deterioration.
-For Patient #1, during a six-month treatment interruption, she demonstrated progressive radiographic disease with associated clinical decline and was enrolled in a palliative care program (
+For Patient #1, during a six-month treatment interruption, she demonstrated progressive radiographic disease with associated clinical decline and was enrolled in a palliative care program (Figure 11A).
+Once she had resolution of her additional medical issues, she requested to restart tumor directed therapy.
+Resistance to BRAF inhibition has been reported to be reversible following a period of treatment interruption in melanoma (Seghers et al., 2012) therefore Patient #1 was restarted on single agent vemurafenib.
+However a short interval scan done at four weeks demonstrated rapid tumor progression on vemurafenib alone (Figure 11B) indicating that her tumor retained its previously acquired resistance to the BRAF inhibitor.

 ![Figure 11.](https://cdn.elifesciences.org/articles/19671/elife-19671-fig11-v1.jpg)

 **Figure 11.:** (A) Contrast-enhanced coronal T1-weighted MR image demonstrates relapse of tumor over the right precentral gyrus (red arrow) while on palliative care.
 (B) Contrast-enhanced coronal T1-weighted MR image demonstrates the progression of tumor (red arrow) following re-initiation of vemurafenib (BRAFi) single agent therapy.
 (C) Contrast-enhanced coronal T1-weighted MR image demonstrates the progression of tumor (red arrow) following trametinib (MEK inhibition) single agent therapy.
-(D) Contrast-enhanced coronal T1-weighted MR image demonstrates response of tumor with reduction in solid tumor mass (red arrow) following re-initiation of combination there with vemurafenib (BRAFi) and CQ (autophagy inhibitor).DOI: http://dx.doi.org/10.7554/eLife.19671.030
+(D) Contrast-enhanced coronal T1-weighted MR image demonstrates response of tumor with reduction in solid tumor mass (red arrow) following re-initiation of combination there with vemurafenib (BRAFi) and CQ (autophagy inhibitor).

 Combination therapy targeting both BRAF and MEK has also been reported to be well tolerated and to result in significant progression-free survival in melanoma (Flaherty et al., 2012; Long et al., 2014).
 It has also been reported that combination BRAF inhibition and MEK inhibition prevents MAPK pathway reactivation and an improved reduction in pERK in glioma models (Grossauer et al., 2016).
 A trial of combination vemurafenib plus trametinib was therefore initiated based on these data, but this combination was not well tolerated in this patient.
 Instead she was continued on single agent trametinib.
 After an initial stabilization lasting four weeks, Patient #1 had further clinical decline with an evolving left hemiparesis and the development of focal seizures.
 Imaging repeated two months after the addition of MEK inhibition demonstrated significant tumor growth (Figure 11C).